Football at the 2020 Summer Olympics – Men's tournament

 The men's football tournament at the 2020 Summer Olympics was held from 22 July to 7 August 2021.
 Originally, it was to be held from 23 July to 8 August 2020, but the Summer Olympics were postponed to the following year due to the COVID-19 pandemic.
 However, the official name of the games remains the 2020 Summer Olympics.
 It was the 27th edition of the men's Olympic football tournament.
 Together with the women's competition, the 2020 Summer Olympics football tournament was held at six stadiums in six cities in Japan.
 The final was hosted at the International Stadium in Yokohama.
 Teams participating in the men's competition were restricted to under-24 players (born on or after 1 January 1997) with a maximum of three overage players allowed.
 The men's tournament is typically restricted to under-23 players though following the postponement of the Olympics by a year, FIFA decided to maintain the restriction of players born on or after 1 January 1997.

 Brazil were the defending champions and successfully retained their title.

 Schedule

 The match schedule of the tournament as of 5 December 2018.

 Qualification

 In addition to host nation Japan, 15 men's national teams will qualify from six separate continental confederations.
 The Organising Committee for FIFA Competitions ratified the distribution of spots at their meeting on 14 September 2017.

 Venues

-The tournament was held in six venues across six cities: